We all have it in us to Achieve

 We all have it in us to Achieve!

 Those simple words of encouragement stayed with me throughout my life.
 They gave me the confidence to aim high and to be unafraid of failing.
 They taught me that failing was just an opportunity to learn how not to do something, or what to avoid on the next attempt.
-Each failure gave me strength and additional knowledge and each success cemented the knowledge that I have in my ability to achieve my goals.
+Each failure gave me strength and additional knowledge and each success cemented the knowledge that I had the ability to achieve.

 My mother's words of encouragement did not require money or wealth, but they bought me more than anything wealth could have bought, had she had it.